ivanakhoo/Course_Conflict_Flagger/README.md

-# Course Schedule Conflict Flagger
+# Course Conflict Flagger

 ## Overview

-The Course Scheduling Conflict Highlighter is a Python-based application designed to help students and academic advisors at Berry College identify and manage course conflicts.
+The Course Conflict Flagger is a Python-based application designed to help students and academic advisors at Berry College identify and manage course conflicts.
 This tool utilizes data gathered from a comprehensive school-wide survey to minimize course conflicts in Berry College's School of Mathematics and Natural Science (MNS).

 ## Key Features